trustbuilder-ai/trustbuilder-ai-homepage/docs/one_pager.md

 ### <ins>Why This, Why Now, and the Importance of Intuition</ins>

-We believe that bridging the grassroots approach to LLM red teaming [CITATION: Demon article] with state of the art technology and a structured ethical framework can surface vulnerabilities most effectively as well as provide a strong business value to customers.
-As noted in [2], human intuition is a critical factor in understanding the limitations of LLMs.
+We believe that bridging the grassroots approach to LLM red teaming [6] with state of the art technology and a structured ethical framework can surface vulnerabilities most effectively as well as provide a strong business value to customers.
+As noted in [6], human intuition is a critical factor in understanding the limitations of LLMs.

 [Quote on Intuition]